Welcome to Product Support, a series devoted to helping you get the most out of your stuff.

 • Scroll down using your keyboard’s arrow keys until the autocomplete suggestion is highlighted.

-Turn off all auto-fill Search predictions in Chrome:
+Turn off popular search suggestions in Chrome:

 • Open Chrome.